Don Felder: Post-1970s career

 Following the 1980 disbandment of the Eagles, Felder focused more on his family, but also embarked on a solo career, concentrating on film composition and session work.
 He worked on the Bee Gees' 1981 album Living Eyes as a session guitarist.
 Through his association with Bee Gees producer Albhy Galuten, Felder made session appearances on albums by artists as diverse as Diana Ross, Barbra Streisand, and Andy Gibb.
 During this time, he also contributed guitar work to Stevie Nicks' first two solo albums, Bella Donna and The Wild Heart.

 In 1983, Felder released his first solo album entitled Airborne.
 The album's single "Never Surrender", co-written with Kenny Loggins, was a minor hit, having also appeared on the soundtrack to the popular motion picture teen comedy Fast Times at Ridgemont High.

 In 1985, Henley offered Felder $5,000 a week (US $ in dollars) to go on tour with him, but Felder turned it down, citing both dissatisfaction with the pay and a desire to not go on tour.

 Among his musical film credits in the 1980s are two songs on the soundtrack to the 1981 animated cult film Heavy Metal—titled "Heavy Metal (Takin' a Ride)" (with former bandmates Don Henley and Timothy B. Schmit contributing backing vocals) and "All of You", with Jefferson Starship's Mickey Thomas as backing vocalist—as well as the title track "Wild Life" from the 1985 motion picture adaptation of Neil Simon's The Slugger's Wife.
 He also penned the song "She's Got A Part of Me" from the soundtrack to the 1985 romantic comedy Secret Admirer.

 Felder's television credits include FTV, a musical comedy show that parodied MTV and music videos which he hosted from 1985 to 1986, and Galaxy High, the 1986 CBS cartoon series for which he scored and performed all of the music, including the series' theme song.

 Eagles reformation

 Sparked by the success of the tribute album Common Thread: The Songs of the Eagles, the band (including Felder) regrouped 14 years later for a concert aired on MTV, which resulted in a new album, Hell Freezes Over, in 1994.
 For the live MTV performance, the band's signature song "Hotel California" was rearranged into an acoustic version and Felder kicked off the set by performing it with a new flamenco-style intro.

 Felder performed (with all current and former band members) the hits "Take It Easy" and "Hotel California" at the band's 1998 induction into the Rock and Roll Hall of Fame in Manhattan, New York City.
-He continued as a member of the Eagles until 2001.
+He continued as a member of Eagles until 2001.